Parallelism of stable traces: Graphs admitting parallel -stable traces

 \textbf{Case 3:} $x = v$.

-$1$-stable trace $W'$ had a $2$-repetition (two $2$-repetitions to be more accurate) through $v$ but during the construction of $W$ we manage to remove them both.
+The $1$-stable trace $W'$ had a $2$-repetition (two $2$-repetitions to be more accurate) through $v$ but during the construction of $W$ we manage to remove them both.

-We have thus constructed an $1$-stable trace $W$ which have at least one vertex with $2$-repetition less than $W'$.
+We have thus constructed a $1$-stable trace $W$ which have at least one vertex with $2$-repetition less than $W'$.
 Hence, it follows by induction assumption that any $4$-regular graph admits a parallel $2$-stable trace.

-Assume now that $\Delta \geq 6$ and that any graph $H$ with $\Delta(H) < \Delta$ which fulfills the conditions of Theorem~\ref{thm:parallel} admits a parallel $2$-stable trace.
+Assume now that $\Delta \geq 6$ and that any graph $H$ with $\Delta(H) < \Delta$ that fulfills the conditions of Theorem~\ref{thm:parallel} admits a parallel $2$-stable trace.
 We have to again consider two cases.

 \textbf{Case 1:} $\Delta \equiv 2 \pmod{4}$.